rajneeshshukla1608/fastapi-postgresql-crud/README.md

 # FastAPI CRUD Service

-A FastAPI application with CRUD operations for an Item resource using PostgreSQL and Prisma ORM.
+A FastAPI application with CRUD operations for an Item resource using Neon PostgreSQL and Prisma ORM.

 ## Setup

 ### Prerequisites
 - Python 3.11+
 - Node.js 18+
-- PostgreSQL
+- Neon PostgreSQL database (or any PostgreSQL instance)

 ### Installation